War / Asia-Pacific

 ASEAN, built on consensus, has no real tool to force a settlement between two of its own members.

-It matters because the interstate continues to tie down the main belligerents, pull in outside backers, and shape the security balance across asia-pacific.
+It matters because the interstate continues to tie down the main belligerents, pull in outside backers, and shape the security balance across Asia-Pacific.

 No external sponsors.
 ASEAN attempting mediation.
 China has relations with Cambodia; US with Thailand (treaty ally).